18F/Modular-Contracting-And-Agile-Development/README.md

 This particular site is made for use with the [Federalist](https://github.com/18f/federalist) in mind.

+This template uses the CSS and JavaScript from [U.S. Web Design System](https://standards.18f.gov).
+To update the version of the system, [download the code](https://standards.usa.gov/getting-started/download/) from the website.
+Unzip the download and drop the entire folder (which should be named something like `uswds-1.1.0`) into `assets/vendor`.

+In your `_config.yml`, update the `wds-version` value to the new version number.
+This should match the version number in the name of the folder you just downloaded.
+In the case of our example, it would look like this: `wds-version: 1.1.0`.
+You'll need to restart your Jekyll server to see the new code take effect.

 ## 18F Open Source Policy

 This repository contains the official [Open Source Policy](policy.md) of [18F](https://18f.gsa.gov/) (a digital delivery team within the [General Services Administration](http://gsa.gov)).